alexeykobzev/freeipa-plugin-dhcp/README.md

 This example works on the assumption, that your base DN is ```dc=example,dc=com```.
 Depending on how your server is configured, this could for example also be ```dc=ipa,dc=example,dc=com```.
 If in doubt, use an LDAP client and investigate your DIT.

-Hint: jxplorer, a graphical FOSS LDAP editor, has proven to be very helpful in that regards (https://jxplorer.org)
+Hint: JXplorer, a graphical FOSS LDAP editor, has proven to be very helpful in that regards (https://jxplorer.org)

 2. add the user to LDAP DIT:

 ```
 ldapmodify -D "cn=directory manager" -W -p 389 -h $IPASERVER_IP -a -f dhcpdaccount.ldif
 ```

-3. ajust your DHCPd configuration to query your LDAP server using the newly created account:
+3. adjust your DHCP daemon configuration to query your LDAP server using the newly created account:

 ```